Greening EPA's Fleet

 EPA is protecting human health and the environment while also meeting legislative requirements by increasing its use of alternative fuel vehicles (AFVs), which reduce harmful emissions and increase fuel efficiency.
-AFVs include electric vehicles, ethanol-fueled vehicles, and low greenhouse gas emitting vehicles.
+AFVs include electric vehicles, ethanol-fueled vehicles, and low greenhouse gas-emitting vehicles.
 These vehicles can be more fuel-efficient and emit less carbon monoxide, carbon dioxide, and other air pollutants than traditional vehicles.
-AFV use is encouraged by Executive Order (EO) 13423 and the Energy Policy Act (EPAct) of 1992.
+AFV use is required by Executive Order (EO) 13423 and the Energy Policy Act (EPAct) of 1992.

 EPA is committed to acquiring AFVs and other advanced technology vehicles, reducing its use of petroleum fuel, increasing alternative fuel consumption, and leading other federal agencies by example.
 EPA has exceeded EPAct AFV acquisition requirements every year since fiscal year (FY) 1999.
-In FY 2013, EPA again exceeded EPAct AFV acquisition requirements with the acquisition of 75 AFVs.
-All non-exempt, light-duty vehicles acquired in FY 2013 were AFVs.
+EPA again exceeded EPAct AFV acquisition requirements in FY 2014 with the acquisition of 111 AFVs.
+In FY 2014, 93 percent of non-exempt, light-duty vehicles acquired were AFVs.
 Looking to the future, EPA plans to continue to acquire plug-in hybrid electric vehicles and other advanced technology vehicles as they become available.

-The document below provides more information on how the Agency is greening EPA's fleet:
+The document below provides more information on how EPA is greening the Agency's fleet: